The "Hello, World" tutorial for building a startup.

 Everything you need to design a user experience for your startup, including templates, fonts, wireframing tools, community resources, checklists, and further reading.

 Startup business models; information on IPO's and acquisitions; resources such as ads, payments, subscriptions, lead gen, etc.

 How to define a minimum viable product (MVP); how to build prototypes quickly and cheaply.

-Instead of deploying code manually, learn about tools such as Chef, Puppet, Ansible, and Docker.
+Instead of deploying code manually, learn about tools such as Terraform, Chef, Puppet, Ansible, and Docker.

 How and why to setup a code review process at your startup, including design reviews, pre-commit reviews, and static analysis.

 Compare racking your own servers versus using services such as Amazon EC2, Heroku, Rackspace, and Digital Ocean.